Danny024/Udacity-Robotics-Software-Engineer/P5/catkin_ws/README.md

 * In the left bottom panel, click "Add" button
 * In 'By display type' tab, navigate the tree to 'rviz' then 'Marker'
 * Click 'OK' button
-* Done, you should see the marker(virtual objects) appear, disappear then appear again
+* By now you should be able to see the marker(virtual objects) appear, disappear then appear again